-Calculates the reverberation time, usually denoted T60, in rooms using the formulae given by W.C.
+• Calculates the reverberation time, usually denoted T60, in rooms using the formulae given by W.C.
 Sabine, C.F.
 Eyring or H. Arau-Puchades.
 The latter applies strictly only to rooms of rectangular shape.

-The calculations are based on data for the absorption coefficient for each absorbing structure in the room.
-These data are based on frequency band calculations or measurements, commonly in one-third octave bands, but octave band data may be used as well.
-The necessary data for the absorption coefficients are either taken from a database in Microsoft Excel format, and/or from calculated results using the software WinFLAG?.
-The software is supplied with some examples of databases, which the user may use to set up a proper database.
-The absorption capability of the air in a room is often neglected, but may give an important contribution to the total absorption.
-This is especially true when the moisture content is low, e.g. in certain times of the year when the relative humidity is low, maybe below 20?30 %.
+- The calculations are based on data for the absorption coefficient for each absorbing surface together with the total equivalent absorption area of objects distributed in the room.
+These data are based on frequency band calculations or measurements, preferably in one-third-octave bands but octave band data may be used as well. - The necessary data is either taken from a database in Microsoft Excel-format, from calculated results using the program WinFLAG[TM] or based on measured reverberation time data.
+The program is supplied with some database examples. - The absorption capability of the air in a room is often neglected, but may give an important contribution to the total absorption.
+This is especially true when the moisture content is low, e.g. in certain times of the year when the relative humidity is low, maybe below 20-30 %.
 The effect is accounted for by a calculation of the power attenuation coefficient of air, according to ISO 9613 Part 1.
-From this coefficient the equivalent absorption area due to the air may be calculated and added to the absorption of the other structures in the room.
-A report window in rich text format (.rtf file) is implemented where specifications of the room and the absorbents used, tables of results, and diagrams may easily be imported.
-Calculated results for the reverberation time, together with specifications of the room and the absorbents used, may also be exported to a Microsoft Excel file.
-The set-up for a calculation based on a certain selection of absorbents and specified data for the room may be saved in file, and later recalled for further calculations.
-On errors in the input data the set-up will be displayed in a separate information window.
+From this coefficient the equivalent absorption area due to the air may be calculated and added to the absorption of the other structures in the room. - A report window in rich text format (.rtf file) is implemented where specifications of the room and the absorbents used, tables of results, and diagrams may easily be imported. - Calculated results for the reverberation time, together with specifications of the room and the absorbents used, may also be exported to a Microsoft Excel file. - The set-up for a calculation based on a certain selection of absorbents and specified data for the room may be saved in file, and later recalled for further calculations. - On errors in the input data the set-up will be displayed in a separate information window.